ExplainableML/flair/README.md

 - `--inference-with-flair-topk`: Enable this flag when using the FLAIR model in the top-k mode.
 - `--topk`: it's recommended to set its value to be `128` or `256`.

+FALIR also supports retrieval in the original CLIP's way by only matching the global image and text token.
+To use this mode for inference, please run `src/inference_global.sh` with the following flag.
+But please note that we did not use global matching to produce the results in our paper.

+- `--direct-global-matching`: Enable this flag when using the FLAIR model in the global matching mode.

 ### Retrieval Tasks
 Enable the following flags in `src/inference.sh` for different retrieval tasks: